SICKNICKERONI/foxhole.js/README.md

 });
 ```

-This gets the current amount of casualties.
+This get the casualties across all maps (hexes) and sums them up.
 ```js
 const Foxhole = require('foxhole.js');
 const foxhole = new Foxhole();